andypbrowne/andypbrowne/content/blog/verano-extranjero-eterno/index.md

 My sister was lucky enough to study abroad in Spain.
 Some of the things she remembers most were the mini-trips to Barcelona, Sevilla, and Valencia.
 There are also numerous day trips you can make from Madrid to places like Ávila, Segovia, and Toledo.
 These are historic places with visible history.
 Such an adjustment for those of us who live in a country that destroyed any remnants of history beyond 300 years.

 Well, thanks for going on this journey with me.
-If you did find this secret RSS Club post, I hope you will tell me where your version of this story takes you.
+Please let me know if it inspires you to go on a similar one.